fairlearn/fairlearn/docs/user_guide/mitigation.rst

 kind of ways to specify thresholds.

 Furthermore, we will plot some information about the obtained predictions, in order to help gain an insight in the way :class:`Thresholder` works.

-Dataset
-********
-The dataset used in all examples below, unless specified otherwise, is a clincial dataset of hospital re-admissions over a ten-year period (1998-2008) for diabetic patients across 130 different hospitals in the US.
-Each record represents the hospital admission records for a patient diagnosed with diabetes whose stay lasted one to fourteen days.
-We would like to develop a classification model, which decides whether the patients should be suggested to their primary care physicians for an enrollment into the high-risk care management program.
-The positive prediction will mean recommendation into the care program.
+Throughout this example, unless specified otherwise, we will be using the :ref:`clinical hospital readmissions dataset<hospital_readmissions_dataset>`.

+Classifier: Default predictions
+********************************
+The classifier we will be using throughout this example is a RandomForestClassifier.
+We first investigate the output when we call predict on this estimator, without using :class:`Thresholder`.
+This means all groups are thresholded at 0.5 (this is the default threshold used by most classification algorithms).

+Considering the nature of the problem at hand, important aspects of our model to investigate are:

+- How many patients are recommended for care (selection rate = what % of predictions are positive)
+- Reducing false negative rate (we don't want people that need extra care not receiving it)

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE

+    >>> #Import dataset, do train_test_split, balance positive/negative samples

     >>> import pandas as pd
     >>> import numpy as np
     >>> from sklearn.model_selection import train_test_split